Global Citizenship at Wellington College

 WCPCI

-Open to Sixth Form pupils, Wellington College Peace and Conflict Institute offers a Peacebuilders programme, learning about conflicts, wars and genocides of the last century, the human causes of genocidal conflict and how the media tap into normal human feelings to whip up fear and hatred.
+History informs us that we all shape future lives, and by helping students develop empathy, compassion, and understanding, it is possible to create a more positive future.
+Open to Sixth Form students, the Wellington College Peace and Conflict Institute offers a Peacebuilders programme that explores the conflicts, wars, and genocides of the last century, the human causes of genocidal conflict, and the ways in which the media can tap into normal human emotions to foster fear and hatred.

-WCPCI also has practical outreach projects for community building and social justice across lines of conflict to put the learning into action.
-Projects include Refugee outreach, Inclusivity advocates and an Islamophobia action group.
+The WCPCI also runs practical outreach projects that promote connection, community-building, and social justice across lines of conflict, enabling students to put their learning into action.

 Welly Leaders

-Pupils also have the opportunity to join our global leadership programme – Global Social Leaders – and to work on the many courses and conferences we put on for other schools and organisations.
-To find out more about this, please visit the Global Social Leaders website.
+Students also have the opportunity to join our global leadership programme, Global Social Leaders.
+To find out more, please visit the Global Social Leaders website.

 Leadership at Wellington